-Corporate auditors or the audit committee audits performance of duties by directors and other personnel (Article 381, paragraph 1, the Company Law and Article 404, paragraph 2, item 1 thereof).
+Corporate auditors or the audit committee audits the performance of duties by directors and other personnel (Article 381, paragraph 1, the Companies Act and Article 404, paragraph 2, item 1 thereof).
 Corporate auditors or the audit committee conducts operational audits including financial audits.

 As part of its operational audit, corporate auditors or the audit committee monitor whether internal control is appropriately designed and operated, including the system to ensure the reliability of financial reporting.
-Under Company Law, corporate auditors or the audit committee is required to evaluate the relevance of the approach employed by the external auditor on the financial audit of the statutory accounts (in compliance with the Company Law), as well as the results of the financial audit conducted by the external auditor.
+Under the Companies Act, corporate auditors or the audit committee is required to evaluate the relevance of the approach employed by the external auditor on the financial audit of the statutory accounts (in compliance with the Companies Act), as well as the results of the financial accounting audit conducted by the external auditor.